Walgreens Boots Alliance Inc. (WBA) Shares Rise Despite Market Challenges

 Sponsored

-The average price estimated by analysts for WBA is $40.43, which is $8.98 above than the current price.
-The public float for WBA is 714.48M, and at present, short sellers hold a 4.27% of that float.
-The average trading volume of WBA on May 11, 2023 was 6.82M shares.
+The average price point forecasted by analysts for Walgreens Boots Alliance Inc. (WBA) is $40.43, which is $8.53 above the current market price.
+The public float for WBA is 714.48M, and currently, short sellers hold a 4.27% ratio of that floaft.
+The average trading volume of WBA on May 18, 2023 was 6.82M shares.

 WBA’s Market Performance

-WBA’s stock has seen a -1.16% decrease for the week, with a -13.00% drop in the past month and a -13.59% fall in the past quarter.
-The volatility ratio for the week is 1.93%, and the volatility levels for the past 30 days are at 2.25% for Walgreens Boots Alliance Inc. The simple moving average for the past 20 days is -7.93% for WBA’s stock, with a -13.10% simple moving average for the past 200 days.
+WBA’s stock has seen a 1.42% increase for the week, with a -9.95% drop in the past month and a -12.27% fall in the past quarter.
+The volatility ratio for the week is 1.75%, and the volatility levels for the past 30 days are at 2.19% for Walgreens Boots Alliance Inc. The simple moving average for the last 20 days is -3.58% for WBA’s stock, with a simple moving average of -11.39% for the last 200 days.

 Analysts’ Opinion of WBA